-2. After receiving the sample in a leak-proof sputum collection container, carefully open the lid of the sputum collection container and examine the contents to be sure there are no food particles or other solid particles.
-See Figure 2.

-Note Reject specimens with obvious food particles or other solid particulates.
+- 2. After receiving the sample in a leak-proof sputum collection container, carefully open the lid of the sputum collection container and examine the contents to be sure there are no food particles or other solid particles. - Note Reject specimens with obvious food particles or other solid particulates.

 Figure 2.
-Opened Sample Container
+Opening the Sample Container

 3. Pour approximately 2 times the volume of the SR into the sputum (2:1 dilution, SR:sputum).
-See Figure 3.